kamilmielnik/scrabble-solver/README.md

   </p>

   <p>
-    Free and open-source analysis tool for <a href="https://en.wikipedia.org/wiki/Scrabble">Scrabble</a> and <a href="https://pl.wikipedia.org/wiki/Literaki">Literaki</a>.
+    Free, open-source, and cross-platform analysis tool for <a href="https://en.wikipedia.org/wiki/Scrabble">Scrabble</a> and <a href="https://pl.wikipedia.org/wiki/Literaki">Literaki</a>.
   </p>

   <p>